SimonFJ20/articles/langdev/array_based_language.md

 Typescript has a type system (WOW :exploding_head:!).
 Typescript's type system contains some quite advanced features.
-One such feature is it's generic type parameters (called "generics").[1]
+One such feature is its generic type parameters (called "generics").[1]
 ```ts
 const foo = <T>(bar: T): T => bar;